angular/components/guides/customizing-component-styles.md

 ##### Customizing Themed Components

 Component styles which are dynamic and created by your Angular Material Theme behave differently than other styles.
-These styles are compiled from styles.scss (and any files imported into it), and inserted directly into the DOM via \<style> tags in the \<head> of your document.
+These styles are compiled from `styles.scss` (and any files imported into it), and inserted directly into the DOM via `<style>` tags in the `<head>` of your document.
 This creates an additional challenge for modifying these styles, as they will override your individual component styles unless you use more specific selectors than Angular Material.
-In practice, the most effective wayy to modify these styles is to create your own custom component theme or alternate theme and include it in your styles.scss.
-This is true even if you only want to modify a single trait or if the style in question does not seem directly related to theme colors but is created by the @angular-material-theme mixin.
+In practice, the most effective way to modify these styles is to create your own custom component theme or alternate theme and include it in your `styles.scss`.
+This is true even if you only want to modify a single trait or if the style in question does not seem directly related to theme colors but is created by the `angular-material-theme` mixin.

 You can read about theming components and custom theming [here](https://material.angular.io/guide/theming) and [here](https://material.angular.io/guide/theming-your-components).